 You can grow transplants by either starting them yourself or buying transplants from the store.
 One downfall to buying plants at a nursery is there are fewer varieties available.
 Did you know you can sometimes even propagate plants yourself?

-Another con about buying plants is that you can't always seed save because you don't know if the seeds were heirloom seeds.
-I love to seed save and do so yearly for many of my crops (here's how I seed save for my garden each year).
+Another con about buying plants is that you can’t always seed save because you don’t know if the seeds are heirloom seeds.
+I love to save seeds and do so yearly for many of my crops (here’s how I seed save for my garden each year).

 Starting Seeds

-When you're seed starting, you want to make sure you do read my Ultimate Seed Starting Guide to plan, start and avoid common seed starting mistakes.
+When you’re seed-starting, you want to make sure you read my Ultimate Seed Starting Guide to plan, start and avoid common seed-starting mistakes.

 You can find out the best seed starting containers here.
 And once those plants are getting big and strong, you'll need to harden off your plants before transplanting them into the garden.

-To “harden off” you will bring your plants outside slowly.
+To “harden off,” you will bring your plants outside slowly.
 Bring them outside for a few hours the first day, then bring them back inside for the remainder of the day.
-The second day you can leave them out for a couple more hours, then bring them back in.
+On the second day, you can leave them out for a couple more hours, then bring them back in.

 Continue this for about a week, then you can leave them outside full-time and they'll be ready to plant in the garden.